Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Process

 1. Remove the identities public key from the share info of the folder in the index metadata file, increment the version
-1. Encrypt the directory key with pub1 for each remaining public key that the directory is shared with
-1. Upload the new directory key file and overwrite the old one
 1. Upload the new index metadata file
+1. For each directory in the share recursively:
+    1. Create a new directory key **dk1**
+	1. Encrypt the directory key with each remaining public key that the directory is shared with
+	1. Upload the new directory key file and overwrite the old one **dk0**